Citizens Financial Group (CFG)

 Return on equity (ROE) measures how effectively banks generate profit from each dollar of shareholder equity - a critical funding source.
 High-ROE institutions typically compound shareholder wealth faster over time through retained earnings, share repurchases, and dividend payments.

-Over the last five years, Citizens Financial Group has averaged an ROE of 8%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+Over the last five years, Citizens Financial Group has averaged an ROE of 8%, uninspiring for a company operating in a sector where the average shakes out around 7.5%.

-11. Key Takeaways from Citizens Financial Group’s Q3 Results
+11. Key Takeaways from Citizens Financial Group’s Q4 Results

-It was encouraging to see Citizens Financial Group beat analysts’ tangible book value per share expectations this quarter.
-We were also happy its revenue narrowly outperformed Wall Street’s estimates.
-On the other hand, net interest income and net interest margin were only in line.
-Investors were likely hoping for more, and shares traded down 1.2% to $51.16 immediately after reporting.
+It was good to see Citizens Financial Group narrowly top analysts’ tangible book value per share expectations this quarter.
+We were also happy its revenue narrowly outperformed Wall Street’s estimates, which carried through to a slight EPS beat.
+Overall, this quarter was fine, but the stock traded down 1.3% to $59.05 immediately after reporting.

 12. Is Now The Time To Buy Citizens Financial Group?

 Citizens Financial Group’s P/B ratio based on the next 12 months is 1x.
-At this valuation, there’s a lot of good news priced in - you can find more timely opportunities elsewhere.
+At this valuation, there’s a lot of good news priced in - we think there are better opportunities elsewhere.